Contact dermatitis is a condition in which the skin becomes red, sore, or inflamed after direct contact with a substance.

 Exams and Tests

-Allergy testing with skin patches (called patch testing) may determine which allergen is causing the reaction.
-Patch testing is used for certain patients who have long-term, repeated contact dermatitis.
-It requires three office visits and must be done by a health care provider with the experience and skill to interpret the results correctly.
+Allergy testing with skin patches (called patch testing) may determine what is causing the reaction.
+Patch testing is used for certain patients who have long-term or repeated contact dermatitis.
+It requires three office visits and must be done by a health care provider with the skill to interpret the results correctly.

 - On the first visit, small patches of possible allergens are applied to the skin.
 These patches are removed 48 hours later to see if a reaction has occurred.

 - A third visit, about 2 days later, is done to look for any delayed reaction.